uhoang/mec/README.md

     └── viz.tar.gz
 ```

 ### Project goals:
-- To build a consumer health lifestyle segmentation based on their age, current health condition and the health conditions they want to prevent in the future
+- Build consumer health lifestyle segmentation based on respondents' age, current health condition and the conditions they like to prevent in the future
-- Identify segments and intepret its meaning via descriptive statistics
+- Identify clusters and intepret its meaning via descriptive statistics
-- Provide titbits by profiling questions on lifestyle and social demogpraphics
+- Provide titbits through profile questions on lifestyle and social demographics
-- Future work: prototype a health lifestyle scoring tool to predict a class / segment for a new customer
+- Future work: prototype a lifestyle scoring tool to predict a class / segment for a new consumer

 ### Methods
 1. Inputs:
-  * A multiple-select question on health condition and prevention is converted to a set of binary variables.
+  - A multiple-select question on health condition and prevention is converted to a set of binary variables.
 Each of binary variables represent one category in the question.
 The varible is coded 1 if the category is selected and 0 otherwise.
-  * Age is dichotomized into two groups: less than 58 or 58 plus
+  - Age is dichotomized into two groups: less than 58 or 58 plus

 2. Analysis:

    2.1.
-Data quality checks: to remove the low-quality data, that is speeding through the survey by giving low-effort responses, engaging in variety of other behaviors that negatively impact response quality
+Data quality checks: to remove the low-quality data.
+That is a respondent speeding through the survey by giving low-effort responses, engaging in variety of other behaviors that negatively impact response quality.

    2.2.
 Select a similarity measure: Gower's dissimilarity coefficient is considered for a asymmetric binary data (source: https://support.sas.com/documentation/cdl/en/statug/63033/HTML/default/viewer.htm#statug_distance_sect003.htm)

    2.3.
 Select a clustering algorithm:
      * Partitioning around medoids (PAM).
-Describe the iterative steps in PAM as following:
+Here are iterative steps in PAM:
        + Choose k random entities to become the medoids
        + Assign every entity to its closest medoid (usign our custom distance matrix in this case)
        + For each cluster, identify the observation that woud yield the lowest average distance if it were to be re-assigned as the medoid. if so, make this observation the new medoid
-       + If at least one medoid has changed, return to step 2.
-Otherwise, end the alg
+       + If at least one medoid has changed, return to the second step.
+Otherwise, end the algorithm

      * Also consider k-means.
 However, PAM is more robust to noise and outliers when compared to k-means, and has the added benefit of having an observation serve as the exemplar for each clustser
       Both run time and memory are quadratic (i.e O(n^2))